During the university application process, you can declare that you have Indigenous ancestry or heritage in Canada:

 Indigenous Applicants to Professional Programs

-Ontario’s law and medical schools offers admission pathways specifically for Indigenous students.
+Ontario’s law and medical schools offer admission pathways specifically for Indigenous students.